All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 The name given to this other ancient gate, in the lack of more plausible explanations, is thought to be a reference to Byzantine Emperor Phocas to whom a column was dedicated in the Roman Forum.

-Segni has also sections of ancient walls built at a later time and which were aimed at supporting some small terraces (similar to those which can be seen at Cori).
+Segni has also sections of ancient walls which were built at a later time and which were aimed at supporting some small terraces (similar to those which can be seen at Cori).

-On the highest ground in the town, close by the Church of San Pietro stood the Volscian Cyclopean Fortress in days of old.
-On that eminence, dominating the whole of Latium, were seated the Citadel and temple of the ancient Signia, of which but few fragments now remain; a circular cistern is amongst these.
+A circular cistern is at the top of the town.
 This platform is a favourite resort of the townsfolk, who stroll about on what resembles a huge stone table supported by prehistoric walls, and set amongst grey rocks overgrown with moss and wild flowers.
 Nothing can be more original than this promenade, up in the clouds, and in such a grand and rocky region.
 Gregorovius

 A large Roman cistern was still utilized

-when Gregorovius visited Segni; Pliny the Elder (Historia Naturalis - Book 35 - XLVI) mentioned the town for opus signinum, a particular mode of
+when Gregorovius visited Segni; Pliny the Elder (Historia Naturalis - Book 35 - XLVI) mentioned the town for opus signinum, a particular technique of

 aqueducts, pools and cisterns (more on Roman construction techniques).